InsideLoop/InsideLoop/doc/Array.rst

    construction of :cpp:`f`, one can remove the :cpp:`std::move` operator when constructing :cpp:`f`.
 As a consequence, passing arrays by value when you want to copy or transfer ownership of the memory is a good habit.

+   You should not be afraid to return arrays from functions.
+Even though the semantics of C++ says that returned objects are copied, in practice return value optimization is done by the compiler and returning an array is cheap.
+   In the very specific case where return value optimization could not be done, the move semantics are automatically generated by the compiler (please do not use :cpp:`return std::move(v);` that would prevent return value optimization).
+   So please, *return arrays by value*: they are cheap to return.

 2. **Copy assignment**.
    The assignement follows the same behaviour where the full identity of an